Christchurch Adventure Park: Opening

 Four new intermediate bike tracks below Dyers Pass Road were opened in September 2019.

-Fire closure
+Fire closures

 A Port Hills fire that started on Monday, 13 February 2017 on nearby Marleys Hill had by the following morning crossed the boundary of the Christchurch Adventure Park.
 It was one of two fires on the Port Hills, which were being fought by many helicopters with monsoon buckets and fixed wing planes.
 One of those helicopters crashed on 14 February at Sugarloaf, killing its pilot.
 During Wednesday, the fire had burned down the hill within the Christchurch Adventure Park, and four to six fire service crews moved in at 2100h to try and save the park's village and base station for the chairlift.
 On Thursday morning, information was given that the buildings and the lift had survived the fire.
 Vicki Anderson, a journalist with the Christchurch newspaper, The Press, put the situation into context with regards to the city's recovery after the 2011 Christchurch earthquake:

+Seven years later on 14 February 2024, another wildfire was started near the park.
+The park was closed for safety reasons.